 Step 5: Add Your Parental Consent Form to Your Website

 After you’ve created a parental consent form, you need to add it to your WordPress website.

 WPForms allows you to add your forms to many locations on your website, including your blog posts, pages, and even sidebar widgets.

-Then, publish your post or page so your form will appear on your website.
+Then, Publish or Update your post or page so your form will appear on your website.